bitfocus/companion-module-aja-kumo/companion/HELP.md

 To create a complete 'matrix' of source and destination buttons similar to the KUMO CP and KUMO Web Browser User Interface, follow the below steps.

 1. For a source button:
-- Create a button with Button text: `1\n$(kumo:src_name_1_line1)\n$(kumo:src_name_1_line2)`
+    - Create a button with Button text:
+    ```1\n$(kumo:src_name_1_line1)\n$(kumo:src_name_1_line2)```
-- Add a Press action for **Send source to the pre-selected destination** with `Source number`:
+    - Add a Press action for **Send source to the pre-selected destination** with `Source number`: 1.
-- Add a Feedback for **Source matches the pre-selected destination** with `Source number`: 1, and change the button colour to make it illuminated.
+    - Add a Feedback for **Source matches the pre-selected destination** with `Source number`: 1.
+By default, this will make the button background turn red.

-2. Copy and paste the button to have as many Source buttons as desired.
+    - Copy and paste the button to have as many Source buttons as desired.
 Modify each one and increment the number `1` in the Button text, Press action and Feedback to the correct number.

-3. For a destination buttons:
+2. For a destination button:
-- Create a button with Button text: `1\n$(kumo:dest_name_1_line1)\n$(kumo:dest_name_1_line2)`
+    - Create a button with Button text:
+    ```1\n$(kumo:dest_name_1_line1)\n$(kumo:dest_name_1_line2)```
     - Add a Press action for **Pre-select a destination** with `Destination number`: 1
-- Add a Feedback for **Selection of a destination button** with `Destination number`: 1
+    - Add a Feedback for **Selection of a destination button** with `Destination number`: 1.
+By default, this will make the button background turn red.

-4. Copy and paste the button to have as many Destinations buttons as desired.
+    - Copy and paste the button to have as many Destinations buttons as desired.
 Modify each one and increment the number `1` in the Button text, Press action and Feedback to the correct number.

 ##### Side note

 The feedback 'Selection of a source button' (`active_source`) is not used in the above steps and is not be required for recreating the typical 2-button press of the KUMO Control Panel.

-It may be potentially used if you wish to have a 3-button press system, i.e., first button press is the Destination (feedback to illuminate that button), second button press is the Source (feedback to illuminate that button), and a 3rd button press to 'Apply' or commit that decision.
-However, this is not currently supported.

-Currently, the action 'Send source to the pre-selected destination' (`source`) makes a selection of the source (without much utility outside of the action) and then immediately sends a routing change.
-[CHECK THIS SEB]
+It may be potentially used if you wish to have a 3-button press system, i.e., first button press is the Destination (feedback to illuminate that button), second button press is the Source (feedback to illuminate that button: `active_source`), and a 3rd button press to 'Apply' or commit that decision.
+However, this would need to be implemented.
+Because currently the action 'Send source to the pre-selected destination' (`source`) immediately sends the routing change.